Nantucket Memorial Airport: Terminal and facilities

 In 2009, the terminal was updated with an upgrade of the previous 12000 sqft and an expansion of 18000 sqft at a cost of approximately $29 million.
 A major goal of the expansion was to increase the capacity of the terminal substantially over the original 1950s facility.
 Another goal was to segregate air-taxi passengers, who do not require security screening, from airline passengers, who do.

 The airport apron for commercial aircraft has eight parking stands for Cessna 402 aircraft mainly operated by Cape Air and Nantucket Airlines.
-There are also four larger parking stands for JetBlue Embraer 190 jets, American Eagle Airlines CRJ-200/CRJ-700/CRJ-900 and Embraer 175 regional jets, Delta Connection CRJ-200/CRJ-700 regional jets and United Express ERJ-145 regional jets.
+There are also four larger parking stands for JetBlue A220 jets, American Eagle Airlines CRJ-200/CRJ-700/CRJ-900 and Embraer 175 regional jets, Delta Connection CRJ-200/CRJ-700 regional jets and United Express ERJ-145 regional jets.
 More stands are available if needed.
 Most of the parking is reserved for general aviation aircraft, with parking for the larger, commercial services located on the north side of the terminal.